Rouselos/responsive-content/README.md

 Subsequent clicks on links will cause new "pages" (i.e. fragments, device tailored) to be loaded into the container element using [Pjax](https://github.com/defunkt/jquery-pjax).

 NOTE: the latter is only true for browsers that support `history.pushState`.
-IE9 does not, so following each click will load the entire pages as normal including default content - followed by device-specific content if the window width exceeds the first (non zero) breakpoint.
+IE9 does not, for example.
+In such a case the fallback behaviour is to always load the entire pages as normal including default content, followed by device-tailored content via Ajax if the window width exceeds the first (non zero) breakpoint.

 ### Cache Considerations